 With a Zero Deposit Guarantee, the tenant sign up process will be faster, you could experience fewer void periods and you’ll be covered up to the value of six weeks’ rent for any financial loss or damage caused by your tenants under their Assured Shorthold Tenancy Agreement.
 If there is a dispute, our expert evaluation partner The Dispute Service (TDS) will be called in to resolve the issue and if the dispute is resolved in your favour, you will be paid within two days.

-You’ll be able to attract a wider audience of tenants to a Zero Deposit property and these applicants will be vetted, referenced and credit-checked in the usual way by your lettings agency.
+You’ll be able to attract a wider audience of tenants to a Zero Deposit property and these applicants will be vetted and have passed referencing.
 With the Zero Deposit option, tenants pay a fee equivalent to one week’s rent and, as they won’t have to wait to raise the money for a normal cash deposit, they will be able to move in faster.
 What’s more, the scheme provides better cover than a traditional cash deposit, as it insures you for six weeks rent.

 Zero Deposit was co-founded by Zoopla’s former Commercial Director and is partnered with Munich Re, an insurance industry leader.
 With our deposit replacement scheme, we ask the tenant to pay for their no deposit insurance and the landlord pays nothing.
 Zero Deposit has developed a unique partnership with evaluation service TDS and unlike many other schemes it is protected by the Financial Services Compensation Scheme and customers can complain to the Financial Ombudsman Service.